cherrypy/cherrypy/sphinx/source/tutorial/dispatching.rst

 * Since Routes are explicit, there's no need to set the ``exposed`` attribute.
   **All routes are always exposed.**

-CherryPy ships with additional Dispatchers in :mod:`cherrypy.lib._cpdispatch`.
+CherryPy ships with additional Dispatchers in :mod:`cherrypy.lib.dispatch`.

 .. _pagehandlers: